Definitely-not-AWS-Workshops/workshop-2-blog/content/_index.md

 To participate in this workshop, the following prerequisites are recommended:

-- An AWS account with an administrative user.
+- an AWS account with an administrative user.
-- A GitHub account.
+- a GitHub account.
-- Familiarity with AWS CLI and related services.
+- familiarity with AWS CLI and related services.
-- Familiarity with Java-based API development and Docker (good to know).
+- familiarity with Spring-based API development and Docker (good to know).
-- Basic knowledge of shell and Git commands.
+- basic knowledge of shell and Git commands.

 You do not need deep knowledge on any of these, and if needed, you can research them as you go!